runys/students_history_parsing/README.md

 The Database
 ------------
-Tha database was built using the students histories provided by the institution where the study was made.
+The database was built using the students histories provided by the institution where the study was made.

 The extraction of the data from those pdfs were made with the following steps: